Make-A-Wish children meet hero of Ertugrul

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Renowned Turkish star Engin Altan of super-hit drama serial “Ertugrul Ghazi” met three Make-A-Wish children who wished to meet him.
-A colorful wish granting ceremony was organized by the foundation.
-The wish children were wearing traditional Turkish outfits from historical drama serial
+KARACHI: Renowned Turkish star Engin Altan of super hit drama serial “Ertugrul Ghazi” met three Make-A-Wish children upon their wish.
+A colorful wish granting ceremony was organised by the foundation.
+The wish children were wearing traditional Turkish outfit from historical drama serial “Ertugrul Ghazi”, says a press release.

-“Ertugrul Ghazi”.
-Talking to the children via video link, Engin Altan said that “I am touched by the love and affection from Pakistan and especially from Make-A-Wish children.”

-At the welcome speech, the organizer and founder of Make-A-Wish Pakistan Ishtiaq Baig said that “People of Pakistan consider Engin Altan as their hero, your kind gesture meeting Make-A-Wish children is commendable, which shows that you are not only a great actor but also a great human being”.
+At the welcome speech, the organiser and founder of Make-A-Wish Pakistan Ishtiaq Baig said that “people of Pakistan consider Engin Altan as their hero, your kind gesture meeting Make-A-Wish children is commendable, which shows that you are not only a great actor but also a great human being”.

-Ishtiaq Baig further said that Engin Altan is so popular in Pakistan that even if he contests election here, he will surely win.
-On the occasion, the theme song of Ertugrul Ghazi was presented by Make-A-Wish volunteers.
+At the occasion, the theme song of Ertugrul Ghazi was presented by Make-A-Wish volunteer.

-The wish granting ceremony was attended by Tolga Ucak, Turkish Consul General, Iftikhar Shallwani, Commissioner Karachi, Aftab Imam, Humayun Saeed, Zeba Bakhtiar, Ayesha Omar, Nadeem Baig, Make-A-Wish trustees Justice Ashraf Jahan, Dr. Ikhtiar Baig, Najia Ashraf, Dr. Farhan Essa, families of Make-A-Wish children and volunteers.
+The wish granting ceremony was attended by Tolga Ucak Turkish Consul General, Iftikhar Shallwani Commissioner Karachi, Aftab Imam, Humayun Saeed, Zeba Bakhtiar, Ayesha Omar, Nadeem Baig, Make-A-Wish trustees; Justice ( R) Ashraf Jahan, Dr Ikhtiar Baig, Najia Ashraf, Dr Farhan Essa, families of Make-A-Wish children & volunteers.